Korean Skincare Guide: Best Ingredients For Acne Prone SkinPosted on 05/11/2018

 If you have blemishes or acne that you want to treat, there are also other hydroxy acids as well.
 Salicylic Acid is a type of HA that is generally for those with oily/combination or acne-prone skin.

-In our “Exfoliation” guide, we talked about the benefits of Hydroxy Acids and the different types that exist.
+In our Ultimate Guide On Exfoliation, we mention the benefits of Hydroxy Acids and the different types that exist.
 Exfoliation is also a major part of treating acne and it is something that must be included in your skincare routine.
 There are three types of HAs; AHAs (e.g. Glycolic Acid and Lactic Acids), BHAs (e.g. Salicylic Acids) and PHAs.
 They promote skin cell turnover, remove dead skin cells, clean the skin from bacteria and reduce excess oils.
 HAs generally work to dissolve sebum under the skin and control the oil levels in your skin.
 They’re usually used as a topical treatment to treat mild to moderate acne and are considered to be a treatment as well as a preventative.
 What’s amazing about hydroxy acids is that they work on all skin types, not just acne-prone/oily skin.

 These active ingredients are truly remarkable ingredients to treat your acne!
 Generally, if you have mild acne, you should be using lower concentrations of these ingredients so as to not stress your skin.